 If you read online forums or chat with people at the courts, there is a wide variety of opinions.
 A lot of it comes down to personal preference and playing style.
 Some players think certain ball brands are too bouncy while others think a ball is unresponsive or”dead” and lack bounce.

-Our top picks are based on durability, overall "playability" (to keep highest % of players on the court happy with ball selection) and balls that are good value for money.
-Again, the issue of "playability" is somewhat subjective but there are patterns that we can see by asking around, the feedback we get from other players on the court and from our readers.
+Our top picks are based: Durability, overall “playability” (to keep highest % of players on the court happy with ball selection) and balls that are good value for money.
+The issue is somewhat subjective but there are patterns that we can see by asking around and the feedback we get from other players on the court and from our readers.

 The Onix Pure 2 Outdoor ball features Onix’s own “True Flight Technology” which is designed to fly true even in outdoor wind conditions.

 It’s a well balanced and durable ball.
 Onix also makes an indoor Pure 2 with similar quality and design, but with a the large hole size you would expect on an indoor ball.